University of Oregon logo

 Osher Online classes are $70 each, and available to OLLI members only.

 Space is limited.
-Registration will open November 17 and close December 19, 2025.
+Registration will open February 16 and close March 15, 2026 for the spring term classes below.

 We hope you enjoy the opportunity to learn from premiere instructors along with OLLI members from across the nation!